pieterjanvc/HOLLOW-TREE/docs/ITadmin.md

 front-end is automatically built using HTML, CSS and JavaScript.
 The apps are designed to be run in a web browser and can be accessed from any device with a web browser.

+### Shiny Setup

-Python version 3.9 or higher is required to run the apps and the list of all Python dependencies can be found in the [requirements.txt](../requirements.txt) file.
+- Python version 3.9 or higher (developed with 3.11)
+- A list of all dependencies can be found in the [requirements.txt](../requirements.txt) file.

 ## PostgreSQL

-There are two PostgreSQL databases that store all data for the SCUIRREL and ACCORNS applications and two users (accorns and scuirrel) that will access the DB from the apps.
+Two PostgreSQL databases are needed to store all data for the SCUIRREL and ACCORNS applications and two users (accorns and scuirrel) will access the DB from within the apps.

 - ACCORNS database (accorns): This relational database stores all the data that is used to run, monitor and manage the SCUIRREL apps (read-write).